nmeum/hii/README.md

 ## Status

-Most of the features I intended to add to ii are already implemented.
-However, this is still work in progress and not yet entirely feature complete.
-Nonetheless, I started using this myself recently in conjunction with [insomnia][insomnia github] and a per-server [runit][runit homepage] [user service][runit user] for starting hii.
+I currently consider hii feature complete and use it myself regularly in combination with with [insomnia][insomnia github] and a per-server [runit][runit homepage] [user service][runit user] for starting hii.

 ## Features